OSUSecLab/elfuzz/docker_readme.md

 #### The cvc5 experiment

-You will need to check to `evaluation/workdir` and run the following command to let the Zest adapation generate 10 test cases for cvc5:
+You will need to check to `evaluation/workdir` and run the following command to let the Zest adaptation generate 10 test cases for cvc5:

 ```bash
 python batchrun_zest.py zest_batch.toml
 ```

-The `zest_verify.py` script in the same directory is to verify the correctness ot the Zest adaptation.
+The `zest_verify.py` script in the same directory is to verify the correctness of the Zest adaptation.

 ## Result analysis and visualization